rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Ohjelmoinnissa tähän liittyy muutamia asioita, jotka tulee muistaa.
 Ensiksi, nollalla jakaminen ei tyypillisesti ole sallittua.
 Tämä tarkoittaa sitä, että nollan luvun keskiarvon laskeminen ei onnistu.
 Toiseksi, mikäli ohjelma käsittelee lukujen lukumäärän ja summan kokonaislukumuuttujina, tulee muuttujista jompikumpi (tai kummatkin) muuntaa liukulukumuuttujaksi kertomalla luku arvolla 1.0 ennen jakolaskua. -->

 In the context of programming, there are a few things to keep in mind.
 Firstly, dividing by zero is typically not permitted.
 This implies that calculating the average of the number zero is impossible.
-Secondly, if the program handles both the sum of the numbers and their total count as integers, one (or both) of the variables should be cast to a floating-point number by dividing it by 1.0 before the division.
+Secondly, if the program handles both the sum of the numbers and their total count as integers, one (or both) of the variables should be casted to a floating-point number by multiplying it by 1.0 before the division.

 </text-box>